eltimsy/Decision-Maker/readme.md

 ## Project Overview

 Project created to allow an user to create a poll with a single question and multiple choices to send to friends.
+Uses Mailgun API to send emails.
+Users must login/register to create polls, but only need the poll link to take polls.
+Users also must include emails to vote and each email can only vote once.

 ## Getting Started